 EPP

-Short for Enhanced Parallel Port, EPP is a parallel port mode that is capable of working about twice as fast as the original parallel ports, and can transfer data back and forth between a peripheral and a computer at the same time.
+Short for enhanced parallel port, EPP is a parallel port mode that works almost twice as fast as earlier modes and can transfer data between a peripheral and a computer at the same time.

 EPP version 1.7 was released in 1992 and later adapted into the IEEE 1284 standard.
-All additional features are adapted into the IEEE standard.
+All additional features are adapted into the IEEE (Institute of Electrical and Electronics Engineers) standard.

 EPP version 1.9 never existed.